What is the difference between technical SEO and SEO?

 Why a technical SEO audit is important

 The benefits of technical SEO are significant, but it’s often more “behind the scenes.”
-Marketers are less likely to notice technical SEO issues and opportunities.
-For example, if you’re in your CMS every day managing your website, you might not notice that your site structure has gradually gotten a bit messy or that your search engine ranking has dropped.
+Marketers are less likely to notice issues and opportunities.
+For example, if you’re in your CMS every day managing your website, you might not notice that your site structure has gradually gotten a bit messy.

 That’s why it’s important to perform regular audits – we recommend at least quarterly.